Online Multi-modal Root Cause Identification in Microservice Systems: Experiments

-\paragraph{Experimental Results.} In this subsection, we present the performance evaluation on Tables~\ref{table_result_1}, \ref{table_result_2}, and \ref{table_result_3} for various methods.
-Due to the page limit, we move the results of the Train Ticket dataset (e.g., Table~\ref{table_result_3}) to Appendix~\ref{additional_experimental_results}.
-Considering that many baseline methods (\eg, PC, C-LSTM, REASON, Dynotears, and GOLEM) are designed for the single-modality scenario, we assess their performance in both single-modality scenarios (\textit{e.g.}, system metrics only or system logs only) and the multi-modality case.
+\paragraph{Experimental Results} In this subsection, we present the performance evaluation on Tables~\ref{table_result_1} and \ref{table_result_2} for various methods.
+Considering that many baseline methods (\eg, PC, C-LSTM, REASON, Dynotears, and Baro) are designed for the single-modality scenario, we assess their performance in both single-modality scenarios (\textit{e.g.}, system metrics only or system logs only) and the multi-modality case.
 We consider system logs as additional system metrics to enable the performance measurement of these single-modality RCA methods in the multi-modality scenario.
 We calculate an average ranking score based on the evaluation of different system metrics as the final result for all single-modality methods and \method.
 Our observations are as follows: (1) Compared to single-modality scenarios, most baseline methods benefit from leveraging multi-modality data across three distinct datasets.
 (2) As an online RCA method, CORAL outperforms all of the offline RCA methods with respect to seven metrics.
 (3). \method\ consistently outperforms all baseline methods across the three datasets.
 (4).
 The online RCA methods CORAL and \method\ have less training time compared with the offline RCA methods, while \method\ further reduces its computational cost to 1/9 compared with CORAL.
-The reduced computational cost is attributed to the efficiency of dilated convolutional operation and the design of the multi-factor attention module.
+The reduced computational cost is attributed to the efficiency of dilated convolutional operation and the design of the multi-factor attention mechanism.
 Notice that CORAL first learns the causal graph for each factor individually and then fuses the causal graphs, which is computationally expensive in the online setting.
 Notably, \method\ exhibits a remarkable improvement in MRR on the Product Review dataset, excelling the second competitor (\textit{i.e.}, CORAL) by 12.5\%.
 Moreover, \method\ outperforms CORAL by 20\% and 10\% with respect to PR@1 and MAP@3, respectively.
-This is attributed to the assessment of multiple factors and the exploration of the correlation among different modalities. }
+This is attributed to the assessment of multiple factors and the exploration of the correlation among different modalities.